Carol M. White Physical Education Program

 PEP Grant News:

-September 30, 2013: The complete list of 2013 PEP Grant recipients is now posted!
+April 15, 2015: The complete list of 2014 PEP Grant Recipients is now posted!
+67 grants totaling more than $33 million have been awarded.
 Congratulations to all of the winners!

 - School Health Assessment options & info Click Here

 - SPARK alignment with national & state standards Click Here

 - PECAT Reports for SPARK K-12 PE Click Here

 - HECAT Reports for our Health & Nutrition Partners Click Here